-Snap's Neighbors Protest Outside Its Office Days Before Highly Anticipated IPO
+Angry Neighbors Protest Outside Snap Offices Ahead Of Highly Anticipated IPO

 Reached for comment, Snap told BuzzFeed News that it is looking beyond Venice for future expansion.

-“We’re very grateful to be a part of the Venice community and we are sorry for any strain that our growth has placed on those who live and work here,” a Snap Inc. spokesperson said..
+“We’re very grateful to be a part of the Venice community and we are sorry for any strain that our growth has placed on those who live and work here,” a Snap Inc. spokesperson said.
 “We’ve partnered closely with local schools and nonprofits to be a good neighbor and we’ve always tried to help our community feel safer in a neighborhood that is all too often the victim of violent crime.
 We recognize that we are no longer the small startup that we once were and we are necessarily concentrating our future growth outside of Venice.”

 - President Trump announced a new office for victims of "immigration crime" and honored the widow of a Navy SEAL in his first big speech.